exploring self-realization, sacred personhood, and full humanity

 “We're all afraid, Blithe.
 But you hid in that ditch because you think there’s still hope – but the only hope you have is to accept the fact that you’re already dead.
 And the sooner you accept that, the sooner you’ll be able to function the way a soldier is supposed to function.”
 In other words, "If you spend your time terrorized by death, then you’re already defeated, and you have no hope of getting through this.”

-I thought about this.
-Speirs’ words are very jarring.
+I thought about Speirs’ words.
+They're very jarring.
 It’s not what we want to hear.
-But then I realized, he’s actually right.
+But, then I realized, he’s actually right.

-Our situation, at least for the moment, is not one of enduring the horrors of what Bob Feland spoke of.
-This could change, but, even so, the counsel “You need to accept that you’re already dead” is not all wrong.
+Our situation, at least for the moment, is not one of enduring the horrors of living in a war-zone, the kind Bob Feland spoke of.
+Given the lawlessness of the world, this could change, but, even so, the counsel “you need to accept that you’re already dead” is not all wrong.

 soldiers, the armor of God

 A metaphor from the Bible, one most apt, can help us.
 In this godless and hostile world, those who would live to promote righteousness and truth are like soldiers, far from home; further, each day, we are to put on the “armor of God” to protect our minds from anger and despair.
-The tens of thousands of religious sects will interpret such biblical instruction with as many variations; however, whatever else the “soldier” metaphor might mean, it surely means that we must adopt Lt.
+I recall just now from one of the afterlife testimonies, a Spirit Guide commenting that living on the dysfunctional Earth is like living in a war-zone.
+Whatever else the “soldier” metaphor might mean, it surely means that we must adopt Lt.
 Speirs’ advice.
-If we set our hearts on finding ultimate happiness in this degenerate world, we will assuredly be disappointed.
-In other words, our hopes for dreams-of-happiness fulfilled are “already dead, and the sooner we accept this, the sooner we’ll be able to function” in this world as we need to.
-Don't expect too much, or, really, anything at the moment.
-We’re not going to find utopian happiness right now, that comes later, and the more we run to catch the elusive butterfly of present happiness, the more dysfunctional we become.
-Speirs’ advice stands.

 Eric Hoffer: “You can discover what your enemy fears most by observing the means he uses to frighten you.”